 Speak with your photographer, planner, and venue coordinator about lighting prior to making a timeline for your wedding day or scheduling an engagement photo session.

-Rocking yet another Colombian designer, Stephanie blended in with the private hacienda's palms in a palm-printed skirt from Agua de Agua Bendita (available on Net-a-Porter, Moda Operandi, and Intermix).
-She paired the skirt with a plain white t-shirt, gold chandelier earrings—and her signature lip.
+Rocking yet another Colombian designer, Stephanie blended in with the private hacienda's palms in a palm-printed skirt from Agua Bendita (available on Net-a-Porter, Moda Operandi, and Intermix).
+She paired the skirt with a plain white T-shirt, gold chandelier earrings—and her signature lip.